IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

   In our example, it is the ``AuctionRedeemer`` type: one may either submit a new bid, or request to close the auction and pay out the winner and the seller.
 * **Script context**.
   This type contains the information of the transaction that the validator can inspect.
-  In our example, our validator verifies several conditions of the transaction, e.g., if it is a new bid, then it must be submitted before the auction's end time, and the previous highest bid must be refunded to the previous bidder.
+  In our example, our validator verifies several conditions of the transaction; e.g., if it is a new bid, then it must be submitted before the auction's end time, and the previous highest bid must be refunded to the previous bidder.

   The script context type is fixed for each language version, e.g., for Plutus V2, it is ``PlutusLedgerApi.V2.Contexts.ScriptContext``.